 By the following segment the reasons of choosing the 500hPa layer will be discussed involving in the term dynamical concept part.

-Figur 2 shows the vertical profile of net radiative heating rate in troposphere in tropical region and its evolution in 5 days.
+Figure 2 shows the vertical profile of net radiative cooling rate in troposphere in tropical region and the implied RH evolution in 5 days in the absence of sources.
 (Mapes 2001)